julian-rose/FreeRTOS-for-Agon/README.md

 a command console interpreter and long-term storage.
 Instead, FreeRTOS for Agon applications run on MOS to access its services.
 No re-Flashing is required - you just build and link a C language application together with the FreeRTOS software into a MOS executable.
-FreeRTOS, while a general framework, is of particular interest for using Agon as a micro-controller.

 <h4>Why do we care about concurrency and time?</h4>
 In a nutshell, because they are in the real world.
 And a micro-controller